moretticb/moretticb.github.io/_posts/blog/2017-06-01-mlp-topology-workbench-a-playground-for-multilayer-perceptrons.md

 ## Closing remarks
 The purpose of this tool is to study how this architecture of neural networks and the classic backpropagation algorithm work, as well as to share a trained model.
-It has a lot of limitations and therefore several ways to increment and improve this tool.
+It has a lot of limitations and therefore plenty of room for improvements.
 Again, [fork me on GitHub][MTWGH]{:target="_blank"} if you are keen on neural networks and this tool.

 This is **not** a data science tool - Cross-validation and preprocessing tools were intentionally not implemented, because they do not concern the main purpose.
 For real-life applications, [Tensorflow library][TFLibrary]{:target="_blank"}, [Python + Scikit-learn][SKLearn]{:target="_blank"} and [R][RProject]{:target="_blank"} are the most suitable tools.